quantcdn/docs/docs/custom-404.md

 ---
-slug: custom-404
+slug: custom-error-pages
-title: Create custom 404 error page
+title: Create custom error pages
-sidebar_label: Customize 404 page
+sidebar_label: Customize error page
 ---

 Custom 404 pages are easy with Quant.
 Any content pushed to QuantCDN with the special `/_quant404` route will become the active 404 page.